neondatabase/website/content/docs/guides/read-replica-guide.md

   </Admonition>
 1. When you have finished making your selections, click **Create**.

 In a few moments, your read-only compute is provisioned.
 This is your read replica.
-The next section describes how to connect to your read replica.
+The following section describes how to connect to your read replica.

 ## Connect to a read replica

-Connecting to a read replica is the same as connecting to any branch, except you are connecting via a read-only compute endpoint instead of a read-write compute endpoint.
+Connecting to a read replica is the same as connecting to any branch, except you connect via a read-only compute endpoint instead of a read-write compute endpoint.
 The following steps describe how to connect to your read replica with connection details obtained from the Neon Console.

 1. In the Neon Console, select a project.
 1. On the project **Dashboard**, under **Connection Details**, select the branch, the database, and the role you want to connect with.